LarkspurCA/androidweardocs/demand.rst

 Modify the Handheld Activity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Your handheld activity must create a notification that includes a wearable action (demand).
+This action includes an intent that the wearable invokes when a user selects the demand, along with optional data such as a voice response from the user.
+You build the notification with a hierarchy of objects, intent -> pending intent -> notification action -> wearable extender, and finally the notification itself.

 1. Create an Intent that defines the action that the handheld device should take in response to a wearable action (demand).

    The Intent has the following parameters: